cmarsone/clementmarsone.github.io/_posts/2023-08-14-transformers.md

 1. *ILP*: multiple instructions executed in the same cycle.
 Gaining parallelism but needing independent task.
 Implementing by super-scalar processors with dynamic scheduling (most of high-end CPUs) & VLIW (Very Long Instruction Word) processors with static scheduling (most of GPUs). *Features of modern CPUs*: Pipelining, superscalar (multiple instructions in one cycle) & out-of-order (reordering operations in hardware) spaculative execution, branch prediction...
 2. Streaming *SIMD* Extension (SSE): same instruction executed on multiple data items by special registers & functional units.
 Scalar=sequential & vector=parallel.
 Compiler directives of auto-vectorization typically enabled with “-O” flag.
 Assembly instructions
-3. *Multi-core parallelism*: different streams of instructions to be executed in parallel aka software threads.
+3. *Multi-core parallelism*: different streams of instructions to be executed in parallel as software threads.
 4. *Many-Cores GPUs*: GPUs act as accelerators and depend on the CPU.
 Texture Processor Cluster = group of Streaming Multi-Processor (SM) = CUDA cores + special function units + local memory.
 Warps = pieces of data at a time that can be concurrently processed by a core.
 GPU integration with PCI Express or NVLink (10x faster).
 Graphics & textures processing clusters.

 *Hardware supported multi-threading*.
 Cores manages thread context: